-Lear.
-What, fifty of my followers at a clap?
-Within a fortnight?
+What, fifty of my followers at a clap!
+Within a fortnight!

-Alb.
 What's the matter, sir?

+I'll tell thee:
-Lear.
-I'll tell thee.
-[To Goneril] Life and death!
-I am asham'd

-That thou hast power to shake my manhood thus; That these hot tears, which break from me perforce, Should make thee worth them.
+Life and death!
+I am ashamed That thou hast power to shake my manhood thus; That these hot tears, which break from me perforce, Should make thee worth them.
 Blasts and fogs upon thee!
-Th' untented woundings of a father's curse

-Pierce every sense about thee!- Old fond eyes, Beweep this cause again, I'll pluck ye out,

-And cast you, with the waters that you lose, To temper clay.
-Yea, is it come to this?

-Let it be so.
-Yet have I left a daughter, Who I am sure is kind and comfortable.

-When she shall hear this of thee, with her nails

-She'll flay thy wolvish visage.
-Thou shalt find

-That I'll resume the shape which thou dost think

-I have cast off for ever; thou shalt, I warrant thee.
-Exeunt [Lear, Kent, and Attendants].

-Gon.
+The untented woundings of a father's curse Pierce every sense about thee!
+Old fond eyes, Beweep this cause again, I'll pluck ye out, And cast you, with the waters that you lose, To temper clay.
+Yea, it is come to this?
+Let is be so: yet have I left a daughter, Who, I am sure, is kind and comfortable: When she shall hear this of thee, with her nails She'll flay thy wolvish visage.
+Thou shalt find That I'll resume the shape which thou dost think I have cast off for ever: thou shalt, I warrant thee.

+Exeunt KING LEAR, KENT, and Attendants

 Do you mark that, my lord?

-Alb.
-I cannot be so partial, Goneril, To the great love I bear you -
+I cannot be so partial, Goneril, To the great love I bear you,--

-Gon.
-Pray you, content.- What, Oswald, ho!
+Pray you, content.
+What, Oswald, ho!

-[To the Fool] You, sir, more knave than fool, after your master!
-Fool.
-Nuncle Lear, nuncle Lear, tarry!
-Take the fool with thee.
-A fox when one has caught her,
+You, sir, more knave than fool, after your master.

-And such a daughter,

-Should sure to the slaughter, If my cap would buy a halter.
-So the fool follows after.
-Exit.
+Nuncle Lear, nuncle Lear, tarry and take the fool with thee.
+A fox, when one has caught her, And such a daughter, Should sure to the slaughter, If my cap would buy a halter: So the fool follows after.

-Gon.
-This man hath had good counsel!
-A hundred knights?

-'Tis politic and safe to let him keep

-At point a hundred knights; yes, that on every dream, Each buzz, each fancy, each complaint, dislike,

-He may enguard his dotage with their pow'rs And hold our lives in mercy.- Oswald, I say!
-Alb.
+This man hath had good counsel:--a hundred knights!
+'Tis politic and safe to let him keep At point a hundred knights: yes, that, on every dream, Each buzz, each fancy, each complaint, dislike, He may enguard his dotage with their powers, And hold our lives in mercy.
+Oswald, I say!

 Well, you may fear too far.

-Gon.
-Safer than trust too far.

-Let me still take away the harms I fear, Not fear still to be taken.
-I know his heart.
-What he hath utter'd I have writ my sister.
-If she sustain him and his hundred knights, When I have show'd th' unfitness-
+Safer than trust too far: Let me still take away the harms I fear, Not fear still to be taken: I know his heart.
+What he hath utter'd I have writ my sister If she sustain him and his hundred knights When I have show'd the unfitness,--